 Look under the Event Type column.
 The column should indicate

-No action is required on your part if one of your instances is scheduled for a system reboot.
-We recommend that you wait for the reboot to occur automatically within its scheduled maintenance window.
-The reboot typically completes in a matter of minutes.
+No action is required on your part if one of your instances is scheduled for a system reboot - you can wait for the reboot to occur automatically within its scheduled maintenance window.
+However, you can also reboot your instance manually at a time that is convenient for you before the reboot event is scheduled to begin.
+For more information, see Reboot Your Instance.

 To verify that the reboot has occurred, check your scheduled events and verify that the instance no longer shows a scheduled event.
 We recommend that you check whether the software on your instance is operating as you expect.

-No action is required on your part if one of your instances is scheduled for an instance reboot.
-However, you can reboot your instance manually if it is scheduled for an instance reboot.
-You can reboot the instance at a time that is convenient for you before the reboot event is scheduled to begin.
+No action is required on your part if one of your instances is scheduled for an instance reboot - you can wait for the reboot to occur automatically within its scheduled maintenance window.
+However, you can also reboot your instance manually at a time that is convenient for you before the reboot event is scheduled to begin.
 For more information, see Reboot Your Instance.

 After you reboot your instance, the scheduled event for the instance reboot is canceled immediately and the event's description is updated.
 The pending maintenance to the underlying host is completed, and you can begin using your instance again after it has fully booted.